DocsAPI ReferenceAI Payments Map

 Scenario A → ALLOW Vendor_203 receives a $3,500 payment.
 Daily total is $12,000, well below the ceiling.
 One of 4 payments today — normal velocity.
 Result: all rules pass → allow.
 Transfer proceeds normally.

 Scenario B → HOLD User_1892 receives a $28,000 disbursement — their largest to date.
 The hold threshold is $25,000.
 Result: R-COHORT triggers → hold-for-review.
-In shadow mode this is logged and an alert is sent.
-With active enforcement (available by arrangement), the transfer would be queued for review.
+Froddy logs the event, sends an alert, and returns the verdict.
+The transfer is queued for review.

 Scenario C → BLOCK A retry bug generates 35 transfers to Vendor_077 in 12 minutes.
 Normal rate is 2/day.
 The block threshold is 30 (max_count 15 × block_multiplier 2).
 Result: R-VEL triggers → block.
-In shadow mode this is logged.
-With active enforcement (available by arrangement), the transfers would be stopped — the cascade is contained.
+Froddy logs the event and returns the verdict.
+The transfers are stopped — the cascade is contained.

 Integration details: API Reference

-RCL is a circuit breaker for payment execution risk, not a replacement for your compliance, underwriting, or reconciliation infrastructure.
-See What RCL Does — and What It Doesn't.
+Froddy is a pre-execution control layer for payment execution risk, not a replacement for your compliance, underwriting, or reconciliation infrastructure.
+See What Froddy Does — and What It Doesn't.

 Learn More